Indians on the Bonnet

 I would recommend this book to people.
 I liked the ending.
 It was very surprising.
 I was drawn to the scuba diving experience and enjoyed the information about the Indians and how they lived back then.

-Students in Ms. A's 6th Grade Class
+Ms. A's 6th Grade Class